SashaBayan/SamSteller/README.md

 # SamSteller
-Sam Steller, delivering you daily news on twitter
+Sam Steller, delivering you daily news in bed